sitrox/workhorse/FAQ.md

 ## Why should I use workhorse over *X*?

-There exist a variety of job backends for ruby, [delayed_job](https://github.com/collectiveidea/delayed_job) probably being the closest one to workhorse.
+There are a variety of job backends for Ruby, [delayed_job](https://github.com/collectiveidea/delayed_job) probably being the closest one to workhorse.

 Some key advantages we feel workhorse has over other Gems:

 - Workhorse is less than 500 lines of code at its core.
-The code is supposed to be easily readable, understandable, and modifiable.
+The code is designed to be easily readable, understandable, and modifiable.

 - Workhorse allows you to run multiple jobs simultaneously *in the same